ArtBlocks/artblocks-docs/minter-suite/minter-suite-supplemental.md

 1. MINT!
 Ordering may be critical if minting specific tokens to specific addresses, so the artist may need to keep the project paused and call purchaseTo in a specific order.
 No other changes to the minting process are required.
 Confirming token hashes are as expected along the way is highly recommended.

-1. After minting is complete, the artist may call `toggleProjectUseAssignedHashSeed()` to disable the use of assigned hash seeds for the project, and allow the randomizer to pseudorandomly assign hash seeds to tokens as normal.
-Additionally, the hash seed setter contract may be set back to the zero address by calling `setHashSeedSetterContract` from the artist wallet.
+1. After minting is complete, the artist should call `toggleProjectUseAssignedHashSeed()` to disable the use of assigned hash seeds for the project, and allow the randomizer to pseudorandomly assign hash seeds to tokens as normal.

+1. Set the hash seed setter contract back to the zero address by calling `setHashSeedSetterContract` from the artist wallet.

 !!!info
 The steps above follow the pattern implemented in the following test case: [shared-randomizer-v0/configure.test.ts:assigns_expected_token_when_polyptych"](https://github.com/ArtBlocks/artblocks-contracts/blob/1d2a6ad5915cb225c6b0d31710568a439b0e212b/packages/contracts/test/randomizer/shared-randomizer-v0/configure.test.ts#L269)